ishrutis/Text-Classification-And-Regex/README.md

 # Text-Classification-And-Regex
-This repository consists of projects of extracting details from different documents in different ways.
+This repository consist of projects of text extraction or content mining from different documents in different ways.
 Details about this repository is as follows:-

 # Number of projects
 04